orangedaisy/bshowco/_posts/2021-07-08-designing-for-display-density.md

 ---

 Striking the right balance between an information-rich UI and a more open design is always a challenge.
-At FPX, our software serves the full range of "power" to "casual" users.
+At Revalize, our software serves the full range of "power" to "casual" users.
 Building a UI that can respond to a display density user preference is one way we're working to accommodate people of all backgrounds.

 {% include toc.md %}